kubicorn/kubicorn/docs/BUILD.md

 ## Make

 First off you will need to have a working Golang-1.8 development environment.
-So make sure you can use the `go` command and your `GOPATH` environment variable set.
+Make sure you can use the `go` command and that your `GOPATH` environment variable is set.
-Als a alternative you aan have a look at the [Docker build script](#docker), you wont need go localy for this.
+Als a alternative you can have a look at the [Docker build script](#docker), you wont need `go` localy for this.

 ### Environment

-Set GOPATH in your bash profile:
+Set `GOPATH` in your bash profile:
 ```bash
 $ export GOPATH=/Users/<your user>/go
 $ export PATH=$GOPATH/bin:$PATH